Estimated reading time: 14 minutes

-With such diversity in climate, language, culture and society, it’s tricky to select the best places to live in this part of the world.
+With such diversity in climate, language, culture and society, selecting the best places to live in this part of the world is tricky.

-Most of the nations are UN members contracted to the Asia and Pacific Office.
-This term is abbreviated to APAC and commonly used to describe the Asia-Pacific region.
+Most nations are UN members contracted to the Asia and Pacific Office.
+This term is abbreviated to APAC and is commonly used to describe the Asia-Pacific region.

-While Europe and America have long been leading expat destinations, we’re seeing millions of people look further afield, seeking career enhancement in locations such as Singapore and Australia.
+While Europe and America have long been leading expat destinations, millions of people look further afield, seeking career enhancement in locations such as Singapore and Australia.